OTLK Cash-Secured Put Strategy

 OTLK (Outlook Therapeutics, Inc.), in the Healthcare sector, (Biotechnology industry), listed on NASDAQ.

-Outlook Therapeutics, Inc., a late clinical-stage biopharmaceutical company, focuses on developing and commercializing monoclonal antibodies for various ophthalmic indications.
-Its lead product candidate is ONS-5010, an ophthalmic formulation of bevacizumab product candidate that is in Phase-III clinical trial for the treatment of wet age-related macular degeneration and other retina diseases.
-Outlook Therapeutics, Inc. has collaboration and license agreements with IPCA Laboratories Limited; Laboratorios Liomont, S.A. de C.V.; BioLexis Pte.
-Ltd.; and Zhejiang Huahai Pharmaceutical Co., Ltd. The company was formerly known as Oncobiologics, Inc. and changed its name to Outlook Therapeutics, Inc. in November 2018.
-Outlook Therapeutics, Inc. was incorporated in 2010 and is based in Iselin, New Jersey.
+Outlook Therapeutics, Inc. is a biopharmaceutical company in the advanced stages of clinical development, focused on inventing and bringing to market monoclonal antibody treatments for various eye conditions.
+Its flagship drug candidate, ONS-5010, is an ophthalmic formulation of bevacizumab currently undergoing crucial Phase III clinical trials.
+This investigational product is being evaluated for its potential to treat wet age-related macular degeneration and other serious retinal diseases.
+The company has forged strategic collaboration and licensing agreements with several partners, including IPCA Laboratories Limited, Laboratorios Liomont, S.A. de C.V., BioLexis Pte.
+Ltd., and Zhejiang Huahai Pharmaceutical Co., Ltd. Incorporated in 2010, the firm was formerly known as Oncobiologics, Inc., changing its name to Outlook Therapeutics, Inc. in November 2018.

 What is a cash-secured put on OTLK?